lysla/afterviewportjs/README.md

 # afterviewportjs

-_Work in Progress!_ Ready to use, lightweight and vanilla, scroll animation library with images load control.
+_Work in Progress!_ Ready to use, lightweight and vanilla, less then _< 40kb_ library scroll animation library with images load control.
+No framework dependencies.

 For examples and demo [look here](https://lysla.github.io/afterviewportjs/)